4Kids Entertainment: Criticism and controversy

 At the 2016 Metrocon, Eric Stuart also explained the "Americanization" in 4Kids' dubs.
-He stated that those edits were actually international edits.
-When companies like 4Kids purchase the licensing to Japanese anime, the anime not only was redubbed into English but also redubbed into multiple languages because companies like 4Kids were used to distribute the anime to other countries by using their own dubs and licensing them to other countries to have their dubs be used to distribute the anime.
-The Japanese food products being changed and Japanese references being removed were requested by those Japanese anime companies because they wanted their anime to be distributed worldwide and wanted international audiences to relate to their products much easier.
-So while the Japanese anime companies remove the Japanese text on signs, 4Kids removed the scenes involving Japanese references and changed the names of the Japanese food products like rice balls to something more international like donuts while only occasionally changing the animation to the foods since making animation changes causes rise in production costs and they already have to make plenty of animation changes in their dubs.
+He stated that those edits were international edits.
+When companies like 4Kids purchase the licensing to Japanese anime, the anime not only was redubbed into English but also redubbed into multiple languages because companies like 4Kids were used to distribute the anime to other countries by using their dubs and licensing them to other countries to have their dubs be used to distribute the anime.
+The Japanese food products being changed, and Japanese references being removed were requested by those Japanese anime companies because they wanted their anime to be distributed worldwide and wanted international audiences to relate to their products much easier.
+So, while the Japanese anime companies remove the Japanese text on signs, 4Kids removed the scenes involving Japanese references and changed the names of the Japanese food products like rice balls to something more international like donuts while only occasionally changing the animation to the foods since making animation changes causes a rise in production costs and they already have to make plenty of animation changes in their dubs.
+This in retrospect made no sense, seeing as donuts are not 'uniquely international' anymore than sushi is.
+This was also done during a time where older post WWII Japanese corporate entities still believed that they must follow under the footsteps of assimilation and anything "American" is the way to go, contrary to now where it is normalized to be proud to be Japanese.

 A March 2006 study by the Parents Television Council, a conservative advocacy group, on violence in children's television programs claimed that the 4Kids dub of Shaman King was still too violent for children.

+During Pokémon: Advanced Challenge and Pokémon: Advanced Battle, 4Kids added a commercial break segment known as Pokémon Trainer’s Choice.
+This segment most commonly asked viewers to select which one from a selection of three Pokémon would be the best choice to battle a given other Pokémon.
+Several segments contained errors, such as saying that the Normal-type Exploud was the best choice among itself, Sealeo (incorrectly labeled as Nuzleaf), and Dustox to battle the Fighting-type Tyrogue, despite Normal being weak to Fighting.